dustinpfister/blog_posts/_posts/vuejs-if.md

 layout: post
 categories: vuejs
 id: 456
-updated: 2019-05-23 21:02:40
+updated: 2021-01-28 19:11:40
-version: 1.10
+version: 1.11
 ---

-The [vue if](https://vuejs.org/v2/guide/conditional.html) directive in vuejs can be used when making templates to create an element or not based on a condition.It can come in handy when working out a template, but there are other options as well when it comes to using render methods for example an actual javaScript if statement can be used.
-Never the less this will be q quick post on the vue if directive, and some alternative options as well in vuejs.
+The [vue if](https://vuejs.org/v2/guide/conditional.html) directive in vuejs can be used when making templates to make an element display or not based on a given condition.
+It can come in handy when working out a template, but there are other options as well when it comes to built in directives.
+Also when it comes to using render methods an actual javaScript if statement can be used as a way to define a condition to display and element or not.
+Never the less this will be a quick post on the vue if directive, and some alternative options as well in vuejs.

 <!-- more -->